Monday 23rd March 2026, 9:30am

 The Murder of Roger Ackroyd - Uncovered!

 Please note that this event is open to Torbay-based schools and colleges only.
+Recommended for students aged 14 and up (Years 10-13).

 Agatha Christie’s novel The Murder of Roger Ackroyd is part of Elements of Crime Writing, a module within the English Literature GCSE A Level curriculum.
 Whether or not your school has chosen this particular module for your students, this inspiring and practical workshop will help set the pace for critical thinking about English language fiction.

-Each participating student will receive a free copy of The Murder of Roger Ackroyd as pre-reading ahead of 14 October, kindly supported by publisher HarperCollins.
+Each participating student will receive a free copy of The Murder of Roger Ackroyd as pre-reading ahead of 23 March, kindly supported by publisher HarperCollins.

 This project is part of Agatha Christie Festival’s charitable commitment to working with local young people to improve literacy and foster a love of reading.